miamtech/miam-sdk/README.md

     }
 }
 ```
-Inside the `init` function of this class we can now configure our threre handler
+Inside the `init` function of this class we can now configure our three handlers

 #### Handle User